 More spicy chicken recipes

 - Baking sheet

 - 18-20 chicken wings

 - 1 ½ tablespoons dark soy sauce

 - 1 teaspoon Sriracha

-- 2 teaspoons sesame seeds, optional for garnish
+- 2-3 teaspoons sesame seeds optional for garnish

-Divide the wings at the joint: pick up the wing holding the drumette in your hand, stretching the joint open.
+- Divide whole wings: Pick up the wing holding the drumette in your hand, stretching the joint open.
 The wingette part should still be on the working surface.
-Go with the knife through the joint, you should not encounter any serious resistance.
-If there is any resistance, it means that you are not in exactly the right spot between the wing parts.
-Try again, a few millimeters more on the right or left of the joint until you hit the right spot.
-The knife should be able to easily go through the skin and between the bones.
+Go with the knife through the joint; you should not encounter any serious resistance.
+If there is any resistance, you are not in precisely the right spot between the wing parts.
+Try a few millimeters on the right or left of the joint again until you hit the right spot.
+The knife should quickly go through the skin and between the bones.